By Jane Sandwood, freelance writer

 Foods to avoid during pregnancy

-The idea of what a healthy diet looks like will vary from one woman to another based on their upbringing, location, and countless other factors, but there are some foods that every woman should limit, if not completely avoid during pregnancy.
+The idea of what a healthy diet looks like will vary from one woman to another based on their upbringing, location, and countless other factors, but there are some foods and essential nutrients that every woman should limit, if not completely avoid during pregnancy.
 High mercury fish is an example of this, such as shark, swordfish, king mackerel, and tuna.
 Pregnant women should eat no more than 1-2 portions of it a month but ideally, avoid it altogether.
 Raw fish should also be avoided, along with raw or undercooked meat and eggs due to the increased risk of infection they pose.
 Unwashed produce, unpasteurized dairy and fruit juices, and alcohol should all be avoided too, and caffeine should be consumed in moderation, if at all.

 Safe exercises for mother and baby